Rhetos/Rhetos-wiki/Data-model-and-relationships.md

 > * Book also has an author.
 >   Book's author is a *Person*.
-> * Each book can have multiple comments.
+> * Each book can have multiple chapters.
->   Each *Comment* contains just a simple text.
+>   Each *Chapter* contains just a heading (a short text).
->   The comments are considered as part of the book:
+>   The chapters are considered as part of the book (a detail entity):
 >   they are displayed and entered with other book's properties at the same form
 >   by the same user.